rsa-tools/motif_discovery_clusters/README.md

 [6] This program is generally relevant when analyzing sets containing a large number of sequences such as ChIP-seq peaks or genome-wide promoter sets.

 [7] The option *'Origin'* indicates the reference position relative to each sequence (start, center or end).
 When this option is set to 'end', the coordinates are computed relative to the end of the sequence, with negative values indicating upstream location.
 The option *'Offset'* enables to shift the reference point by a given number.
-For the current example, setting the offset to -200 will give coordinates from -1000 to +200, the 0 corresponding to the TSS.

 [8] Plant transcription databases are unfortunately still very fragmentary, so one might be tempted to check more complete collections such as *footprintDB* or *JASPAR core all*.
 However, the results should be interpreted with caution, because there is no conservation of cis-regulation between Plants and other Kingdoms of the tree of life.

-[9] Clearly, more than one random cluster should be evaluated, as suggested on **Figure 2**, where the results of up to 50 random groups are displayed next to the clusters of *(4)*.
+[9] Clearly, more than one random cluster should be evaluated, as suggested on **Figure 1**, where the results of up to 50 random groups are displayed.

-[10] Orthologues reported are annotated in Ensembl Compara, generated by a pipeline where maximum likelihood phylogenetic gene trees play a central role.
-These gene trees, reconciled with their species tree, have their internal nodes annotated to distinguish duplication or speciation events, and thus support the annotation of orthologous and paralogous genes, which can be part of complex one-to-many and many-to-many relations.
-Adapted from: <http://www.ensembl.org/info/genome/compara/homology_method.html>.

-[11] This will permute the columns of the input PWMs producing matrices with the same information content but different consensus.

-[12] 'Ncor' is the relative width-normalized Pearson correlation when aligning PWMs with *matrix-scan*.
-This normalized score prevents spurious matches that would cover only a subset of the aligned matrices (e.g. matches between the last column of the query matrix and the first column of the reference matrix, or matches of a very small motif against a large one).